Knowledge is Power…

 By the end of this text, you will be brought right up-to-date in regards to the current thinking around weight loss and you’ll be able to start applying that to your own life.
 Then if you want to continue your education further, I’ll point you in the right direction so that you can start doing that.

-Lose Weight Fast: Understanding the Role of Calories
+Understanding the Role of Calories for Losing Weight Fast

 As mentioned, the purpose of this text is to serve as a good starting point and overview on the subject of ‘diet and weight loss’.
 So why do you need something like this?